 There's not a lot that makes you appreciate clean laundry more than if your current washer or dryer stops working and you end up hand washing and air drying your clothes or spending hours after work at a laundromat.
 However, shopping for a new washer and dryer can be overwhelming.
 When is comes to dryers most people don't even know if they should be shopping for gas vs electric.

-We'll clear that up as well as share some tips to make sure you choose the correct dryer for your home to avoid costly and timely ordering mistakes.
+We'll clear that up as well as share some tips to make sure you choose the correct dryer to match your washing machine for your home to avoid costly and timely ordering mistakes.

 In this article, we'll teach you how to identify what type of dryer you currently have (it may not be as obvious as you think), while also covering the efficiency and cost differences between electric and gas dryers.